osequi/react-best-practices/thinking-in-react.md

 Different teams enter the project and kept in sync by front-end who gradually integrates the advancements and offers a single source of truth.

-## Wrapping up
+## Summary

 Thinking in React is a process well-tested to build large scale applications.

 Introduces a new principle to web development and shifts control to the front-end.

-The steps assure stakeholders about the future success of the product.
+The steps gradually assure stakeholders about the future success of the product.